 Who Am I?

 Katie, a girl from a rural Welsh town with a love of all things baked.
 A girl who owns more loaf tins & lipsticks than she does pairs of socks.
 Needless to say, I appreciate food – cooking, baking, eating, discovering, experimenting & sharing it with those around me.
-I can easily squander a weekend in my kitchen experimenting & eating.
+I can easily & happily squander a weekend in my kitchen.
 At present my little kitchen caters for myself &

 the boyfriend Burrito Boy (occasionally the neighbours cat too).
-I spend most of my days daydreaming of travels, exploring & tasting the worlds cuisines, entertaining thoughts of releasing my own cookbook or opening the Marmalade Teapot tea rooms.
+I spend most of my days daydreaming of travels, exploring & tasting the worlds cuisines, loading up my Amazon basket with cookbooks & shoes or entertaining thoughts of releasing my own cookbook & opening the Marmalade Teapot tea rooms.

 Why The Marmalade Teapot?